 So I turn to my faith, for what is unconditional in conduct towards people.

-- Manners.
-The very first thing of orthodox Muslim schooling is surprisingly not even theology, let alone ‘shariah law’ (last in the syllabus, by the way).
-You’d not know it, given how some communities are like these days, but the priority step is in fact supposed to be adab – good manners.
+The very first teaching of orthodox Muslim schooling is surprisingly not theology, let alone ‘shariah law’ (last in the syllabus, by the way).
+You’d not know it, given how some communities are like these days, but the priority step is in fact adab – good manners.

 I think it’s best I expect myself to remember only two things, under possible conditions of duress.
 Hopefully that makes it easier to choose an action, that maintains both.

 I think I’m packed!

-* Mother, I am going wandering.
+**Translation: Mother, I am going wandering.